-Here Are The People Known To Be Targeted In The Suspicious Package Attacks
+Here Are The People Known To Be Targeted In The Package Attacks

 Waters said this week she would not be intimidated.

-"I ain't scared," said Waters in an interview with Blavity, a media outlet aimed at Black millennials.
+"I ain't scared," said Waters in an interview with Blavity, a media outlet aimed at black millennials.

 "The president of the United States has been dog-whistling to his constituency ...
 I think they are acting in a way that they think the president wants them to do and the way he wants them to act."